 Furlough in the public sector is likely to be rare.
 The guidance states that where employers receive public funding for staff costs, and that funding is continuing, employers are expected to use that money to continue to pay staff in the usual fashion, and not furlough them.
 This also applies to non-public sector employers who receive public funding for staff costs.
 The guidance goes on to say that in a small number of cases, for example where organisations are not primarily funded by the government and whose staff cannot be redeployed to assist with the coronavirus response, the scheme may be appropriate for some staff.
 This demonstrates that the preference is for workers in, or funded by, the public sector to be reallocated to assist in the response to COVID-19 where possible, albeit the mechanisms for doing so and contractual implications are less clear.
 Organisations that rely on public sector funding should seek specific advice on whether furlough is appropriate for them, and should also discuss the matter with their public sector funder.

-It has been confirmed that holiday can be taken without ‘breaking’ furlough and, in more recent guidance, that employees can require employees on furlough to use their holidays during furlough provided statutory notice periods are adhered to.
+It has been confirmed that holiday can be taken without ‘breaking’ furlough and, in more recent guidance, that employees can require employees on furlough to use their holidays during furlough, provided statutory notice periods are adhered to.
 While that may initially appear unfair, it could create balance between those employees who are not furloughed but are being required to use annual leave during lockdown and those who are furloughed and may otherwise have been perceived to benefit from paid time off on furlough and a build-up of paid holidays to be taken on their return to work.
+Where an employee is flexibly furloughed, any hours taken as holiday during the claim period should be counted as furloughed hours rather than working hours.
+This means that the employer will be able to claim for those hours through the CJRS.
+However, the guidance makes clear that employees should not be placed on flexible furlough simply because they are on holiday within that claim period.

 Where an employee is sick with COVID-19 or is self-isolating in accordance with government guidance, they are entitled to Statutory Sick Pay (SSP) from day one (rather than day four as is usually the case).
 If they would normally receive enhanced employer sick pay, then the expectation is that this would also be payable.
 Employees can self-certify for seven days and thereafter would need certification for their absence.
 The UK Government has made this easier to do for people with COVID-19: an employee can call 111 or go online to receive an isolation certificate, which is then issued by email.

-For employers with fewer than 250 employees, the first two weeks of Statutory Sick Pay can be reclaimed from the government.
+For employers with fewer than 250 employees, the first two weeks of SSP can be reclaimed from the government.

-The Government has issued guidance to employers on work during lockdown Guidance for employers and businesses on coronavirus (COVID-19).
+The UK Government has issued guidance to employers on work during lockdown: Guidance for employers and businesses on coronavirus (COVID-19).

 Key to this guidance is that employers should make every possible effort to enable working from home as a first option.
 Where working from home is not possible, workplaces should ensure that they comply with the social distancing guidelines set out by the government.
 In each individual business the necessity for work to be done on site should be carefully considered taking into account health and safety and reputational risk.
 Employees who are vulnerable or, who live with vulnerable individuals, should be supported to follow the recommendations set out in guidance on social distancing and shielding respectively.
 Where the social distancing guidelines cannot be followed in full in relation to a particular activity, businesses should consider whether that activity needs to continue for the business to operate, and, if so, take all the mitigating actions possible to reduce the risk of transmission between their staff.

-There will come a point where lock-down is eased and businesses need to look at ways to re-open.
-Care should be taken at all times to follow Government Guidance and to ensure the health and safety of staff and others accessing premises.
+There will come a point where lockdown is eased and businesses need to look at ways to re-open their work premises.
+Care should be taken at all times to follow government guidance and to ensure the health and safety of staff and others accessing premises.

 Emergency Volunteer Leave